Quick Answer

 Many sleepers find it useful for masking sounds.

-What is the fastest first step?
+What is the fastest way to fall asleep?

 When to Seek Help